OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-error-handling.md

 |`Unauthenticated` |Required authentication information is either missing or invalid.|
 |`UnsupportedOperation`|The operation being attempted is not supported.|
 |`UnsupportedSheet`|This sheet type does not support this operation, since it is a Macro or Chart sheet.|

+> [!NOTE]
+> The preceding table lists error messages you may encounter while using the Excel JavaScript API.
+If you are working with the Common API instead of the application-specific Excel JavaScript API, see [Office Common API error codes](../reference/javascript-api-for-office-error-codes.md) to learn about relevant error messages.

 ## See also